VDA5050/VDA5050/VDA5050_EN.md

 ### 6.x.1 Request/response mechanism

-Certain coordination tasks between mobile robots and master control require an explicit permission before the mobile robot is allowed to perform an operation.
+Certain coordination tasks between mobile robots and the master control require explicit permission from the master control before the mobile robot is allowed to perform an operation.
 For these cases, a request/response mechanism is used.

 A request is always initiated by the mobile robot and communicated as part of the state message.
 The master control evaluates the request and returns its decision via the response topic.

-Each request is represented on the mobile robot by a request object (e.g. zoneRequest) that is included in the state message.
-The request object shall contain at least:
+Each request is represented on the mobile robot by a request object (e.g. zoneRequest) which is included in the state message.
+The request object shall contain at minimum:
 	- a requestId that is unique per mobile robot for all currently active requests,
 	- a requestType that specifies the kind of operation the request refers to (access, replanning, use of corridor),
-	- a reference to the resource the request addresses (e.g. zone, zone set, map, edgeid, sequenceId), and
+	- a reference to the resource the request addresses (e.g. zone, zone set, map, edgeId, sequenceId), and
 	- a requestStatus.

 The field requestStatus describes the life cycle of the request and shall support the following values:
+    - 'REQUESTED': Vehicle request.
 	- 'GRANTED': master control grants request.
 	- 'REVOKED': master control revokes previously granted request.
 	- 'REJECTED': master control rejects a request.